When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 Systemic exploration: Examining family-of-origin

-broadens understanding and contextualizes patterns, reducing shame and
+broadens understanding and reduces shame and isolation. -

 Consistent practice: Daily rituals, body

-awareness, and relational experiments to solidify new patterns.
-Change
+awareness, and relational experiments to solidify new patterns, since change

 Community connection: Building supportive